Czechs extradite alleged Russian hacker to US - Philly

 Earlier this week, U.S. House Speaker Paul Ryan said in Prague that under Czech extradition law "we have every reason to believe and expect that Mr. Nikulin will be extradited to America."

-But the Czech Republic's pro-Russia president, Milos Zeman, repeatedly asked Peliak to allow Nikulin's extradition to Russia, the minister said.
+But the Czech Republic's pro-Russia president, Milos Zeman, repeatedly asked Pelikan to allow Nikulin's extradition to Russia, the minister said.
 Zeman has no official say in cases like this one.

 Pelikan's decision will likely further strain relations between the Czech Republic and Russia after the Czechs expelled three Russian diplomats in solidarity with Britain over a nerve agent attack on an ex-spy.